aws-samples/amazon-bedrock-samples/agents-and-function-calling/bedrock-agents/features-examples/13-create-agent-using-CDK/README.md

 # AWS CDK (Python) to provision AWS Bedrock Agent with Knowledge Base and an Action Group Connection

-In this folder, we provide an example of creating an agent with Amazon Bedrock and integrating it with a Knowledge Base for Amazon Bedrock and with an Action Group using Infrastructure as Code (IaC).
-IaC is implemented using AWS CDK for Python.
+In this folder, we provide an example to create Bedrock Agent using Infrastructure as Code (IaC).IaC is implemented using with [AWS CDK Python APIs](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_bedrock.html).
+The Bedrock agent is integrated with a Knowledge Base and an Action Group.
 With this integration, the agent will be able to respond to a user query by taking a sequence of actions, consulting the knowledge base to obtain more information, and/or executing tasks using the lambda function connected with an Action Group.

-AWS CDK for Python is implemented configurable parameters from 'config.json' file.
+AWS CDK for Python is implemented with configurable parameters from 'config.json' file.

 The Agent architecture can be referred [here](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/agents-and-function-calling/bedrock-agents/features-examples/05-create-agent-with-knowledge-base-and-action-group)

 ## Build and Deploy with AWS CDK
-The complete provisioning of Amazon Bedrock agent, integration with a Knowledge Base and an Action Group is automated using AWS CDK [Cloud Development Kit](https://aws.amazon.com/cdk/) in [Python](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html).
-AWS CDK is used primarily used to provision and manage cloud resources in a programmatic and infrastructure-as-code (IaC) manner.

-Developers can leverage their existing skills as CDK supports TypeScript, JavaScript, Python, Java, C#/.Net, and Go programming languages and tools to define infrastructure, leading to faster development cycles.
-It's common to see reductions ranging from 30% to 50% or more in terms of lines of code when moving from notebook-based implementations to CDK.
-This reduction primarily stems from improved organization, modularity, and abstraction capabilities offered by CDK.

-CDK integrates well with CI/CD pipelines (e.g., AWS CodePipeline, CodeBuild).
-This enables automated testing, deployment, and rollback of infrastructure changes, enhancing reliability and speed of deployments.

-For complex architectures or microservices-based applications, CDK can manage dependencies and relationships between resources, ensuring they are provisioned and configured correctly.CDK promotes adherence to AWS best practices through built-in constructs and libraries.
-For example, it can enforce secure defaults for IAM policies, VPC configurations, and encryption settings.

-This folder contains the complete Python CDK code for of Amazon Bedrock agent, integration with a Knowledge Base and with an Action Group.
+This project is set up like a standard Python project.
+The initialization process also creates a virtualenv within this project, stored under the .venv directory.
+To create the virtualenv it assumes that there is a python3 (or python for Windows) executable in your path with access to the venv package.
+If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK toolkit how to execute your app.

 ### Python Setup

-This project is set up like a standard Python project.
-The initialization process also needs a virtualenv within this project, stored under the `.env` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.

 Manually create a virtualenv on MacOS and Linux: